Corebel/CorebelEngine/README.md

-# LuminaEngine
+# Corebel Engine

 **The next advanced GameTech™ by Wiz**

 ## Overview
-LuminaEngine is a cutting-edge game engine designed to empower developers with unparalleled tools and performance.
-Built with the latest advancements in GameTech™, LuminaEngine offers everything from real-time ray tracing to highly optimized physics for creating next-level immersive experiences.
+Corebel Engine is a cutting-edge game engine designed to empower developers with unparalleled tools and performance.
+Built with the latest advancements in GameTech™, Corebel Engine offers everything from real-time ray tracing to highly optimized physics for creating next-level immersive experiences.

 ## Features